 In the News

 As leaders in the specialty, Weight Loss Institute of Arizona is regularly consulted by the news media as an authoritative source for accurate and up to date information about bariatric procedures.
 Below you will find a mix of news items, some featuring our practice, and others that we think you may find helpful in your weight loss journey.
-For example, for our patients in Scottsdale, Phoenix, Tempe and Tucson with diabetes, we've included several articles about that condition.
+For example, for our patients in Scottsdale, Phoenix, Tempe, Arrowhead and Tucson with diabetes, we've included several articles about that condition.
 In addition, we've provided the most recent editions of our print newsletter, BANDED Together, filled with tips and information on bariatric surgery.

 BANDED Together: the Weight Loss Institute's Print Newsletters